anthonytedja/redirect/README.md

 ### Health Check

-The application periodically pings each host and the status of the server on each host.If a node goes down, the system will spawn another node and start the process within 5 seconds.
+The application periodically pings each host and the status of the server on each host.
+If a node goes down, the system will spawn another node and start the process within 5 seconds.
 While the service is down, requests to other nodes still operate as normal.